 UB’s low tuition, affordable costs and scholarship opportunities make it a superb value for all students.
 There are many ways to help finance a UB education including external scholarships, loans and payment plans, as well as the option to work on campus.

-The University at Buffalo offers scholarships in varying amounts to qualified incoming international freshmen and transfer students.
+The University at Buffalo offers scholarships in varying amounts to qualified incoming international freshmen students.
 Scholarship awards vary and are renewable with good academic standing.
 The International Admissions scholarship may be combined with other UB scholarships.

 Only complete applications received before December 15th will be given scholarship consideration.

 The earlier you apply, the better your chances.

-Scholarship awards are announced regularly between December 20th and April 20th.
+Scholarship awards are announced regularly starting in February.